libapps/libapps-mirror/nassh/doc/FAQ.md

 1. Click the extension icon in the upper right of Chrome.
 1. Hold Ctrl while clicking "Connection Dialog" to open it in a tab.
+1.  *(Optional)* Connect to a destination first to have the shortcut autoconnect instead of showing the connection dialog.
+It does not need to succeed.
 1. Open Chrome's ⋮ menu in the upper right (Alt+F shortcut).
 1. Expand the "More tools" submenu.
 1. Select the "Create shortcut..." option.